leaemiliepradier/PlasForest/README.md

 which will test if all required files are here and will run PlasForest on a test dataset.

 ## Manual
-The PlasForest pipeline is able to process 2000 contigs (~100 genomes) in about 20 minutes on a computer with 6 CPUs and 16GB of RAM.
+The PlasForest pipeline is able to process 1000 contigs (~50 genomes) in about 8 minutes using 1 CPU and 2.3 GB of memory.
+Using 16 CPUs, it will take only 2 minutes, but will require 20 GB of memory.
 ### Minimal use
 PlasForest requires at least an input FASTA file, and generates an column-separated output file.
 ````